Covid 19 coronavirus: Chapel Downs School staff, students urged to get tested after 10yo girl tests positive

 • A woman in her 50s who arrived from Uzbekistan on September 14.
 She was tested in Auckland after appearing symptomatic.

 There were no new community cases announced yesterday.
-Four people were in hospital but no-one in ICU.
+Four people were in hospital but no one was in ICU.

 There were 54 people linked to the community cluster who remained in the Auckland quarantine facility.